Table of Contents

-The development of a unipolar affective disorder is not monocausal; it is rather an interaction of numerous predisposing factors and events.
-The standard explanatory model has become the diathesis-stress model, which tries to explain the interactions of different influences and the formation of the disease.
+The development of a unipolar affective disorder is not monocausal.
+It is rather an interaction of numerous predisposing factors and events.
+The standard explanatory model is the diathesis-stress model, which tries to explain the interactions of different influences and the formation of the disease.
 Different biological, psychosocial, and psychodynamic factors are discussed as influencing factors.

 Genetic predisposition has a moderate influence on the development of a unipolar affective disorder.
 However, this relationship does not distinctly show in the chronic unipolar disorder (dysthymia).
 Furthermore, disorders in the neurophysiological system, a strong activation of the hypothalamus pituitary adrenal axis (HPA axis) with increased release of cortisol, neurobiological changes (decreased volume of the orbitofrontal cortex, hippocampus; elevated activity of the amygdala), reduced phases of deep sleep, and increased darkness (seasonal affective disorder, ‘winter blues’) have to be mentioned.

 Psychosocial circumstances that can cause depressive symptoms include stress triggering events, individual vulnerability, personality, and social support.
-Psychodynamic models assume an early development and maintaining of dysfunctional schemes and beliefs or acquired helplessness, which leads to negative thought spirals and beliefs, which are a key characteristic of depressions.
+Psychodynamic models assume an early development and maintaining of dysfunctional schemes and beliefs or acquired helplessness.
+This leads to negative thought spirals and beliefs, which are a key characteristic of depressions.